altran03/sce_hack1.0/README.md

 ## Troubleshooting

 ### Extension Not Working
-- Ensure you're on a supported site (YouTube/TikTok)
+- Ensure you're on a supported site (YouTube/TikTok/Instagram)
 - Check that the extension is enabled in `chrome://extensions/`
 - Try refreshing the page after installing

-### Build Issues
-- Make sure Node.js 16+ is installed
-- Run `npm install` to ensure all dependencies are installed
-- Check that the `dist/` folder is created after building
+- Check browser console for any error messages

 ### CAPTCHA Not Appearing
 - Check browser console for errors
-- Ensure the React overlay script is loading correctly
 - Verify content script permissions in manifest.json
+- Ensure the extension is reloaded after making changes
+- Try scrolling to a new video on TikTok/Instagram

+### Videos Not Pausing
+- Check if you're on TikTok (videos play behind CAPTCHA by design)
+- Verify the extension is active on the current site
+- Check browser console for JavaScript errors

+### CAPTCHA Persisting After Solving
+- This should not happen with the current implementation
+- If it does, check browser console for errors
+- Try reloading the extension